Rider Modes

 Your Rider, in “doing its job,” engages in different (let’s call them) operating modes.
 Just as the ERM is a useful metaphor for understanding how one’s mind works, understanding the different ways your Rider “works” can also be quite helpful in learning how to make it “work better” AND when to appropriately (i.e., to real advantage) enter a particular mode the Rider is capable of engaging.[1]

 Another operating mode you are likely familiar with is Learning Mode.
-As the name implies, this is a state of directed concentration, is implicitly goal-oriented, and is usually experienced to a rather great extent “egoless” (i.e., one’s sense of self-awareness is absent[2]).
+As the name implies, this is a state of directed concentration, is implicitly goal-oriented, and is usually experienced to a rather great extent “egoless” (i.e., one’s sense of self, or self-awareness) is absent[2]).
 Learning mode of the volitional type (as in “I want to…”) is driven by curiosity and desire.
-Learning mode of the “have to” kind is driven more often by some kind of fear (e.g., of having to avoid negative consequence, disapprobation, or death).
+Learning mode of the “have to” kind is driven more often by some kind of fear, e.g., of having to avoid negative consequence, disapprobation, or death.

 Another mode that can be engaged is (we’ll call) the Observing Self .
 This may require some training and practice to understand – because it’s not generally taught to us when we’re young.
 It can be described as the Rider’s ability to “step off the merry-go-round of life” and see the world (as in what’s happening on the merry-go-round) from a detached and more objective (i.e., less emotional) perspective.
-Engaging this mode is another psychological skill, and one quite helpful in utilizing cognitive practices that bring about well-being.
+It can be used – and is helpful in understanding and “applying” that element of mindfulness referred to as “nonjudgmentally.”
+Engaging this mode is actually another psychological skill, and one quite helpful in utilizing cognitive practices that bring about well-being.

 There are other Rider modes you may come to identify, develop their respective skills, and use to effectively meet your needs, manage your desires, and achieve your goals in life.
 One includes the Inner Lawyer – an ability to argue for and against (a.k.a. disputation) one’s desires and choices.
 Yet another is the Press Secretary – the skill in justifying our judgments and behaviors, first to ourselves but then to others (e.g., to gain acceptance or avoid rejection).